Frederick Charles Wood: Double murder and arrest

-On June 2, 1960, despite the protests of the judges, prosecutors and residents of Elmira, the Parole Board approved Wood's parole request, on the condition that he moved to Albany.
+On June 2, 1960, despite the protests of the judges, prosecutors and residents of Elmira, the Parole Board approved Wood's parole request, on the condition that he move to Albany.
 During this time, Wood moved into a rooming house and found himself a job at a local laundry, but eventually had to quit it due to high blood pressure.
 Discouraged from his apparent failure to reintegrate into society, coupled with the fact that his apparent "bloodlust" was beginning to reemerge, on June 28, he caught a bus to New York City, thereby breaking the terms of his parole.

 On July 3, while panhandling on Broadway, Wood was approached by 62-year-old WW1 veteran John Rescigno, whom he befriended.
 After drinking a bottle of wine at Union Square Park, Rescigno invited Wood over to his apartment in Astoria to drink some more wine and beer.
 According to Wood, Rescigno had made an "indecent proposal" towards him, which caused an argument between the two men.
 Drunk and enraged, he broke a beer bottle on Rescigno's head, causing him to fall to his bed.
 Wood then used the jagged glass from the bottle to cut his throat, before grabbing a coal shovel and beating him to death with it.
-He then rifled through Rescigno's pockets, stealing $7, before he stripped the dead man of his clothes and covering the nude corpse with them.
+He then rifled through Rescigno's pockets, stealing $7, before he stripped the dead man of his clothes and covered the nude corpse with them.
 Intent on robbing the apartment, Wood went to an adjacent room, where he found Rescigno's roommate, 78-year-old Frederick Sess, who was fast asleep.
-Sess woke up from the commotion, causing Wood to clobber him to death with the broken bottle.
+Sess woke up from the commotion, causing Wood to beat him to death with the broken bottle.
 After killing him as well, Wood went to the kitchen, where he left two hand-written letters: one in which he claimed that he was "so-o-o sorry" for the killings, and another in which he mockingly praised the Parole Board, telling them that "[t]hey're real intelligent people."